European Natura 2000 Award

 All applications have been screened for their eligibility.
 Any entity or group based in the EU is entitled to apply.
-Applications must explicitly refer to Natura 2000, and can be made in any of the official EU languages.
+Applications have to explicitly refer to one or more Natura 2000 sites, and can be made in any of the official EU languages.
 All efforts are made to assess the applications in their original language, although in some cases it is necessary to translate the application.